 Job satisfaction is a big part of becoming a contractor – but getting paid for your work is just as important.
 It should be as easy as sending an invoice, but unfortunately, sometimes you need to have an understanding of contract law, what your rights are and how to go about resolving a dispute.

-Fortunately, managing risk is something that we at ContractingWISE can help with.
+Fortunately, at ContractingWISE we can help you to manage the risks.
 We work with contract lawyers who specialise in contract disputes and will be able to give you useful advice on the rare occasions when things go wrong.

 Before entering into a contract, do some due diligence